Observing cities as a complex system: Urban studies beyond scaling

-{ After we identify the centre of a city, we can quantify an urban indicator at the neighbourhood level, for example, the number of car crashes, the number of crimes, or some economic indicator, such as the number of households with access to water, with a car or a computer.
+{ After we identify the centre of a city, we can quantify an urban indicator at the neighbourhood level, for example, the number of car crashes, the number of crimes, or some economic indicator, such as the number of households with access to water, a car, or a computer.
 Then, groups of different locations that share their distance from the centre can be formed.
 This way, we analyse concentric rings covering the whole city.
-The idea behind this is that central locations in a city have some differences from the intermediate or remote locations.
+The idea behind this is that central locations in a city differ from intermediate or remote locations.
 For example, consider the percentage of households that own a computer.
-Census data from Mexico in 2020 enables us to observe the ownership of certain items at the census tract level (Figure \ref{DistRemoteness}).
+Census data from Mexico in 2020 enable us to observe ownership of certain items at the census-tract level (Figure \ref{DistRemoteness}).
 Although there is a huge variability in terms of the number of households with a computer, it is possible to notice a pattern across all cities.
-In central areas, owning a computer is more frequent (with between 40 and 80\% of the households with a computer).
+In central areas, owning a computer is more common (between 40 and 80\% of households have a computer).
 Yet, for remote locations, owning a computer is much less frequent.
 If the distance to the centre is above a certain threshold, then owning a computer is much less frequent (between 20 and 40\% if the distance is above 30 km).

 }